When we ask our bodies to stay in one posture through the day … it can lead to aches, pains and weaknesses

 “Encourage them to take breaks, especially when reading or playing video games,” Galvin said.
 “Look at the ceiling for 15 seconds and look right and left.
 Frequently, they could squeeze their shoulder blades together to move their shoulders back.
 Get up at least every half hour or hour for 20 seconds.”

-By taking time to stretch and by getting more movement in each day, children can counteract the effects of their screen time.
+By taking time to stretch and taking routine visits to chiropractors Glen Huntly, children can counteract the effects of their screen time and get better posture.